ohkami-rs/ohkami/README.md

 <br/>

 ## Development
-ohkami is on early stage now and not for producntion use.
+ohkami is on early stage now and not for producntion use.\
+Please give me your feedback!
+[GetHub issue](https://github.com/kana-rus/ohkami/issues)

 <br/>